 The Partners for Life Program provides a message of life and hope.
 It is an ongoing partnership between the Prolife Billboard Campaign, the Ultrasound Initiative and the Qualified Pregnancy Centers.
 This partnership enhances and coordinates the focus and outreach of the "Choose Life" message.
-Today there are up to twenty-five billboards in Elk City, Clinton, Tulsa, Oklahoma City, Edmond, Del City, Midwest City, Yukon and Norman.
+Today there are up to twenty-nine billboards in Elk City, Clinton, Tulsa, Oklahoma City, Edmond, Del City, Midwest City, Yukon and Norman.

 Prolife Billboard Campaign

 The Prolife Billboard Campaign (PBC) began in July, 2018 with two "Choose Life" billboards in the Oklahoma City metro area.
 The focus and outreach of the PBC has changed with the addition of six new English and Spanish billboards and the creation of the Partners for Life Program.

 The billboards broadcast a 24/7 "Choose Life" message that speaks out for the unborn, defending the defenseless and protecting the innocent children.
 The prolife billboards also display a message of caring and support for those in need during a pregnancy.
 The outreach of the Prolife Billboard Campaign spreads the message to thousands of people each day.
 The billboards were displayed 414,474 times to drivers in August of 2021.
 Nearly five million vehicles drive by the "Choose Life" billboards each week.